DISEASE/DISORDER:

 Non-invasive conservative treatments

 - Splinting has not been shown to provide long-lasting relief and is mainly utilized to allow the tendons to rest in an immobilized position.
-Weiss and colleagues compared use of steroid injection alone, immobilization splint alone, and combined injection and splint.
-Their results show complete relief in 28/42 of individuals receiving injection alone, and 8/14 receiving both injection and splint; however, only 7/37 among those treated by splinting alone experienced relief.11 There is no evidence for differences in effectiveness between different types of splint 33 or full-time vs desired wearing of splints.31, 27
+There is no evidence for differences in effectiveness between different types of splints or full-time vs desired wearing of splints.30,31,32,33

 - Subacute: Rehabilitation strategies intended to stabilize or optimize function or prepare for further interventions at later disease stages can be helpful.
 An interdisciplinary approach is helpful when designing therapy protocols.